 Oahu is the beating heart of Hawaii despite the fact that the island itself is not central to the archipelago.
-It’s a bit west of center and it is a relatively small island.
+It’s a bit west of the center and it is a relatively small island.
 But the massive city of Honolulu, complete with its international airport, sits on its southern shores.

 And it’s this massive city that defines the island.
 The city’s skyline, with its towering resorts and indomitable Diamond Head volcano, is the first image of Hawaii for many international tourists.
 And it is quite an impressive sight out of an airplane’s window.
 Just don’t get used to it.

 None of the cities in the rest of the state -- from Kauai to Maui to the Big Island -- even come close to matching the might of Honolulu.
-And it’s this city, with its vibrant nightlife, melting pot of culture and economic power, that makes Oahu the heart of Hawaii.
+And it’s this city, with its vibrant nightlife, the melting pot of culture and economic power, that makes Oahu the heart of Hawaii.